 The worst thing you can do on a call with a prospect is saying something irrelevant to their interests.

-Therefore, make sure to tailor your script for each stage of the sales funnel.
+Therefore, make sure to formulate the perfect sales script for each stage of the sales funnel.
 For instance, for prospects in the awareness stage, begin by introducing your product and how it solves their problems.
 For buyers in the consideration stage, tell them how your product is better than others.

 What is your customers’ biggest pain point that your product can solve?
 It’s essential to convey the benefits (instead of features) to prospects to entice them into converting how it will benefit them.

 Create a list of your product’s features and its corresponding benefits and add them to your script